Introduction

 B. Examples of Violations

-The following actions are examples of activities that violate this Code and subject their actors to proceedings under this Code.
+The following actions are examples of activities that violate the Code of Academic Integrity and subject their actors to proceedings under the Code.
 This is not a definitive list.

 2. Using, obtaining, or providing unauthorized assistance on examinations, papers, or any other academic work.

-4. Forging a signature to certify completion of a course assignment.
+5. Forging a signature to certify completion of a course assignment or a recommendation to graduate school.

 C. Specific Guidelines for Courses

-1. Examinations.
-During examinations no student may use, give, or receive any assistance or information not given in the examination or by the proctor.
-Absent an explicit exception, students may not handle or access a cell phone or electronic device (including but not limited to smart watches, smart clothing, fitness bands, earpieces, writing instruments, or any device that has a recording, internet, or communication capability) at any time during an exam.
-All such devices shall be turned off or disabled and placed out of sight if so requested by the proctor.
+During in-class examinations no student may use, give, or receive any assistance or information not given in the examination or by the proctor.
 No student may take an examination for another student.
-Between the time an examination is distributed and the time it is submitted by the student for grading, the student may not consult with any persons other than the course professor and teaching assistants regarding the examination.
+Between the time a take-home examination is distributed and the time it is submitted by the student for grading, the student may not consult with any persons other than the course professor and teaching assistants regarding the examination.
 The student is responsible for understanding the conditions under which the examination will be taken.

-2. Course Assignments.
-Students are encouraged to discuss the content of a course among themselves and to help each other master it, but no student should receive help in doing a course assignment that is meant to test what they can do without help from others.
-Representing another's work as one's own is plagiarism and a violation of this Code.
+Students are encouraged to discuss the content of a course among themselves and to help each other to master it, but no student should receive help in doing a course assignment that is meant to test what he or she can do without help from others.
+Representing another’s work as one’s own is plagiarism and a violation of this Code.
 If materials are taken from published sources the student must clearly and completely cite the source of such materials.
-Work submitted by a student and used by a faculty member in the determination of a grade in a course may not be submitted by that student in a second course unless such submission is approved in advance by the faculty member in the second course.
-If a student is submitting all or part of the same work simultaneously for the determination of a grade in two or more different courses, all faculty members in the courses must approve such submissions.
+Work submitted by a student and used by a faculty member in the determination of a grade in a course may not be submitted by that student in a second course, unless such submission is approved in advance by the faculty member in the second course.
+If a student is submitting all or part of the same work simultaneously for the determination of a grade in two or more different courses, all faculty members in the courses involved must approve such submissions.

-2. The faculty member must promptly notify the student of the reason for the imposition of a penalty for classroom misconduct and the degree to which their grade will be affected.
-The faculty member will also refer the matter to the director of Precollege Studies for a Precollege Studies Judicial Meeting.
-(See section II(C), below.)
+1. The faculty member must promptly notify the student of the reason for the imposition of a penalty for classroom misconduct and the degree to which his or her grade will be affected.

 3. This section does not limit a faculty member’s prerogative to remove a disruptive student from a classroom under appropriate circumstances.